United States Capitol revolutionary war and beyond header United States Capitol

 • Did you know Paul Revere was captured by British soldiers on the night of his famous midnight ride?

-• The copper works started by Paul Revere for the Continental Congress during the American Revolution still exists today?
+• Did you know the copper works started by Paul Revere for the Continental Congress during the American Revolution still exists today?

 • Did you know Paul Revere was elected by the people of Boston to write to Martha Washington to ask for a lock of George Washington's hair after he died?
 They received the lock of hair and Paul Revere made a golden urn to store it in!